Compassion + Action for Trauma Responses

 If you’ve ever wondered why your body reacts before your mind can catch up, you're not alone.
-Maybe you notice a sudden tightness in your chest, racing thoughts, or the sudden urge to shut down or lash out at someone you love.
-Trauma doesn’t just live in memories.
-It lives in the nervous system, in the small, everyday ways your body tries to keep you safe.
+Maybe you feel a sudden tightness in your chest, racing thoughts, or an urge to shut down or lash out at someone you love.
+Trauma doesn’t just live in memories, it lives in the nervous system, in the subtle ways your body perceives danger and tries to keep you safe.

-Therapist and author Resmaa Menakem puts it simply: “Trauma decontextualized in a person looks like personality.”
-In other words, what we often label as “anxiety,” “overreaction,” or “avoidance” is sometimes the body’s way of saying, “I remember what danger felt like, and I'm trying to protect us.”
+What we often label as “anxiety,” “overreaction,” or “avoidance” is frequently the body saying, “I remember what danger felt like, and I’m trying to protect us.”

 How the Body Carries the Story

-Our nervous system is built to keep us safe.
-When we experience something overwhelming, our body stores that experience as data coded in sensations, tension, and patterns of vigilance.
+Our nervous system is built for survival.
+When we experience something overwhelming, our body stores that memory as sensation, tension, and patterns of vigilance.

 That might look like:

-Having intrusive or disturbing thoughts about something you've experienced
+• Having intrusive or disturbing thoughts about something you’ve lived through

 It’s easy to get caught up in feelings of guilt, shame, or failure when we fall into these patterns.

-What we can do in these moments instead, is remember that these responses are your body’s best attempt to keep you safe based on what you've experienced, and that over time, you can guide and redirect these bids for safety in ways that leave you more deeply connected to yourself and those you care about.
+Instead of beating yourself up, I want you to remember this: these responses are your body’s best attempt to keep you safe based on what you’ve been through.
+And over time, you can guide and redirect these bids for safety in ways that bring you closer to yourself and the people you care about.

 Here’s more good news: what’s been learned can be unlearned (thanks, neuroplasticity!)